CRKT Bugsy Review

 Otherwise, if we’re going to call this a harpoon blade, it’s worth looking at the Ka Bar Becker BK18.
 Again, the handle is more open here so it should be comfortable for a broader range of hand shapes.
 The base model with the Zytel handle scales is also quite a bit cheaper, but you lose some grip security because it’s so smooth.

-The 3605KV version of the Bugsy features black cerakote, G10 handle scales, Veff serrations and a kydex sheath.
+The 3605KV version of the Bugsy with a black Cerakote blade, G10 handle scales, Veff serrations, and a kydex sheath.

 The 3605KV version of the Bugsy features black cerakote-coated blade, G10 handle scales, Veff serrations and a kydex sheath for anyone who may be looking for a more tactical option.